domaindrivendev/Swashbuckle.AspNetCore/README.md

 ### Include Descriptions from XML Comments ###

-To enhance the generated docs with human-friendly descriptions, you can annotate controllers and models with [Xml Comments](http://msdn.microsoft.com/en-us/library/b2s063f7(v=vs.110).aspx) and configure Swashbuckle to incorporate those comments into the outputted Swagger JSON:
+To enhance the generated docs with human-friendly descriptions, you can annotate controller actions and models with [Xml Comments](http://msdn.microsoft.com/en-us/library/b2s063f7(v=vs.110).aspx) and configure Swashbuckle to incorporate those comments into the outputted Swagger JSON:

 1. Open the Properties dialog for your project, click the "Build" tab and ensure that "XML documentation file" is checked.
 This will produce a file containing all XML comments at build-time.